Introduction to 'Laptop or desktop'

 Managing your privacy and security settings

-These are also in your settings menu.
+These are part of your system settings.
 Use them to make sure you’re happy your device is safe and secure.
 You can do this by giving or taking ‘permissions’ from each app.
 You can also back up your files and update your software.

 Here are some ways to keep your device safe.